Child & Adolescent Sports Injuries

 If you are a parent whose child has been injured while playing sports, you may wonder how to meet your expenses, and who can be held accountable for the damages and losses.
-The Dallas child injury lawyers at Crowe Arnold & Majors, LLP can help evaluate your claim and maximize your chances of securing fair and full compensation for your losses.
+The skilled personal injury lawyers at Crowe Arnold & Majors, LLP can help evaluate your claim and maximize your chances of securing fair and full compensation for your losses.
 Contact us today at (800) 738-4046.

 Child Injury Rates in Sports

 About 30 million children and teenagers participate in organized sports in the United States.
 About 3 million of them are injured each year.
 Nearly one-third of all injuries suffered by children are sports-related injuries.
 A twisted ankle or a sprained knee is common on the playground or athletic field.
 However, some sports are more dangerous than others.
 For example, a child who is in football is more likely to suffer injuries than a child who is in a non-contact sport like swimming.

 Here are a few numbers from the National Safe Kids Campaign and the American Academy of Pediatrics, which show just prevalent child sports injuries are in the U.S.:

 - The leading cause of death from playing sports is a traumatic brain injury.

 - More than 775,000 children (aged 14 and under) are treated in hospital emergency rooms for sports-related injuries each year.